dLogan807/rend-origin/README.md

 ### Installation

-Download the latest [release](https://github.com/dLogan807/rend-origin/releases).
+Download the latest `rend_datapack.zip` and `rend_resources.zip` from [releases](https://github.com/dLogan807/rend-origin/releases).
 There's no need to unzip the files!
 Copy the datapack to your world's datapack folder and the resource pack to your resource pack folder.

 ### Lore